 The education we receive at many Universities is one that has been largely shaped by colonialism.
 It is one that places white, Eurocentric writers and thinkers above others.

-This campaign will be launched on the 21st February, 5pm to 7pm as part of Liberate my Education Week which forms part of the yearlong campaign around Black History.
+This campaign will be launched on the 21st February, 5:30pm (arrival from 5pm) to 7:30pm as part of Liberate my Education Week which forms part of the yearlong campaign around Black History.

 About our Guest Speaker: Melz